History of Morocco: Nationalism and transnational anti-colonial resistance

 Morocco has been a key transnational hub in the struggle against colonialism in the Middle-east region.
-The end of World War II that had weakened European colonial powers, the start of the US-URSS search for influence and the establishment of the United Nations in 1945 praising universal equality, represented an impetus for anti-colonial and nationalist movements in Morocco.
+The end of World War II that had weakened European colonial powers, the start of the US-USSR search for influence and the establishment of the United Nations in 1945 praising universal equality, represented an impetus for anti-colonial and nationalist movements in Morocco.

 Through its special international status and the French and US presence in Tangier, the city became a hub for anti-colonial activism.
 Fromout Tanger, a link was established between the inside resistance and activists from other countries.
 By creating a transnational network of supporters and public advocates (i.e. cultural elites, politicians, public figures, academics, medias), the nationalist movement aimed to bring the Moroccan cause to the forefront of the international community debate.

 In order to gain influence at a global level, Moroccan nationalist movements globalised their cause by seeking to unite with the pan-arabism movement and the Arab League, extending their activism networks to Cairo.
 Another example is Paris, that became an important European city from where cultural elites advocated for the independence cause and brought the protectorate question to the forefront of the public debate.
 The independence movement eventually managed to bring their national claim for independence to the UN for the first time in 1951, gaining a vote of 20 states in favour and 23 against.